Pulpotomy

-There is another term, which is also related to vital pulp therapy, which is apexogenesis.
+There is another term also related to vital pulp therapy, apexogenesis.

 Apexogenesis is a treatment in preserving vital pulp tissue in the apical part of a root canal to allow the completion in formation of the root apex.
 This clinical procedure is essentially a deep pulpotomy, aimed to preserve the pulp in immature teeth that have deep pulpal inflammation.
 Examples include teeth with carious exposures and trauma in which treatment of the exposed pulp is delayed and it becomes necessary to extend farther into the canal to reach healthy tissue.

 Objectives

 In primary tooth

 After the pulpotomy treatment, the radicular pulp should remain asymptomatic without any adverse clinical signs or symptoms such as sensitivity, pain, or swelling.
 From the radiographs, there should be absence of postoperative evidence of pathologic root resorption.
 There should be absence of clinical signs of infection and inflammation and no harm to the succedaneous tooth.
 However, radiographs play a very important role, to check if pulpotomy can be done on the primary tooth.
-For example, the aspects we considered are the extension of caries in the primary tooth, and the development of the succedaneous permanent tooth.
+For example, aspects considered are the extension of caries in the primary tooth, and the development of the succedaneous permanent tooth.